 What happens if I don’t pass referencing?

-Our managing agent will either be in touch to say your application has unfortunately been declined, or to discuss your other.
-It may be possible for you to provide a UK-based guarantor and / or to agree advance payment.
+Our managing agent will either be in touch to say your application has unfortunately been declined, It may be possible for you to provide a UK-based guarantor.
 The guarantor will need to be referenced and pass referencing before proceeding with the agreed move in.

 What are right to rent checks?